About Our Winery

 Is to produce award winning wine from our grapes and to share our good fortune and beautiful location with as many as possible.

 Lew Parker purchased Willowcroft and moved his family there in 1979.
 After discovering that the technology of grape growing had changed to permit high quality European varieties to be grown in Virginia, he planted the first acre in 1981.
-The historic red barn which pre-dates Civil War times, provided a wonderful location for a winery and Tasting Room.
+The historic red barn dates to approximately 1875 and provides a wonderful location for a winery and Tasting Room.
 The first wines produced in 1984 won medals, a trend which has continued.
-The winery has now won hundreds of medals in national and international competitions, including Virginia’s Jefferson Cup, Best of Fair in the Virginia State Fair competition, double Golds with International Eastern, and many medals in California competitions.
+The winery has now won hundreds of medals in national and international competitions, including Virginia’s Governor’s Cup, Virginia’s Jefferson Cup, Best of Fair in the Virginia State Fair competition, Loudoun County Wine Awards, Double Golds with the International Eastern, and many medals in California competitions.

 The vineyards at Willowcroft date back to the early part of the modern viticulture era of Virginia.
 They were planted at a time when advisors from the Virginia Extension Service still considered growing European varieties to be very risky business indeed.
 The first vines were planted in 1980, Those first vines died and were replanted the following year.
 The second planting survived.
 Many of those vines grow to this day, and you can see them in the home vineyard.
 This early planting was of Cabernet Sauvignon, Riesling, Chardonnay, and Seyval.
 In those days, little was known about how to grow grapes in Virginia.
 It was all trial and error.